 Conciliation Resources is an independent organisation working with people in conflict to prevent violence and build peace.
-We are currently recruiting for one vacancy, two consultancy positions, one volunteer and up to three trustees.
+We currently have three vacancies and a volunteer placement available at present.

 To keep in the loop about news and opportunities to work with us you can sign up for notification of vacancies.

 Our vacancies and other charity jobs also appear on CharityJOB.

 - Duration: Permanent

 - Location: London-based with international travel of approximately 2-3 months per year

 - Salary: From £62,771.01plus 9% employer pension contribution

 - 25 days annual leave + 3 Christmas office closure days + UK public holidays

 - Closing date: 9:00 am (UK time) Monday 13 March 2017